doitintl/doit-easily-marketplace/docs/guide/1-pre-requisites.md

 # Pre-Requisites

-Note: These steps can be accomplished by applying this [Terraform][6] or [gcloud][7].
+Note: These steps can be accomplished by applying this [Terraform](../terraform/setup/).
-[Terraform][6] is preferred way to execute the setup.

 1. Create a project to hold your listings and backend integration workloads.
-The project name should be in the format `ISV-public`.
+The project name should be in the format `ISV-public` or otherwise clear it is a marketplace project.

-1. Grant Google procurement user access to your listing project ([role detail][9]).
+1. Grant Google procurement user access to your listing project ([role detail](../terraform/setup/iam.tf)).

 1. Create a service account to run your integration workloads.